fbzhong/git-gerrit/README.md

       Gerrit Code Review - Searching Changes http://gerrit.googlecode.com/svn/documentation/2.2.1/user-search.html

     apply <change number>
-      Applies the latest patch for the change at <change number> on top of the current branch, if it's a tracking branch, or master on a branch named for <change number>, allowing you to review the change.
+      Applies the latest patch for the <change number> change on "upstream" of the current branch, if it's a tracking branch, or master on a branch named for <change number>, allowing you to review the change.